Participation & Vesting

 A. Yes.
 As long as you are performing work that is within the 13 Western States, the Plan’s suspension of benefits rules will apply.
 It is important that you contact your Administrative Office before returning to work and request a formal determination of your proposed work to find out if it is suspendible employment.

 Q. I have been offered a job and they want me to start right away.
 Can I receive a determination over the phone as to whether the job is considered suspendible employment?

 A. No. Determinations cannot be given over the phone.
 In order to receive a determination on whether a job is considered suspendible employment, you must submit a Request for Evaluation of Reemployment to your Administrative Office.
 Determinations are typically mailed out by the Administrative Office about three to four weeks after the receipt of your request.
 If you decide to start working for the employer before you receive your determination letter, make sure you do not work over the hours limit in case the work is determined to be suspendible employment.

 Q. I am working in suspendible employment and want to make sure I do not go over the hours limit.
 What hours count toward the hours limit?

-A. If you are working in suspendible employment, any hours you are compensated for count toward the hours limit.
-Time you are compensated for, such as vacation and holidays, count toward the hours limit, even if you do not perform any work during this time.
+A. If you are working in suspendible employment, any hours for which you are compensated count toward the hours limit.
+Time for which you are compensated, such as vacation and holidays, count toward the hours limit, even if you do not perform any work during this time.

 Q. How can I find out how many covered hours I have and how much my benefit would be if I retire at age 65?